couchbase-partners/google-deployment-manager-couchbase/documentation/bestPractices.md

 Machines with 16 cores and more will have higher I/O limits than machines with fewer cores.
 For this reason we recommend 16 core machines for most applications.

+For a majority of applications the n1-highmem-16 will be a good balance of price and performance.

 We recommend deploying GCE nodes via an Instance Group Manager (IGM) as it improves reliability and simplifies the addition and removal of nodes.

 ### Memory Allocation